AI In Sales and The Role Of Sales People

 Google’s Duplex technology is a stunning example of what AI is capable of today.
 Over the next several years, sales organizations will deploy similar AI technologies, looking to improve sales performance.
 Nevertheless, the reality of implementing new sales enablement technologies (including unforeseen consequences) frequently produces lower than expected ROIs.

 Ultimately, the sales profession shouldn’t fear AI.
-Sales reps and AI will most likely live side-by-side with AI replacing certain routine selling functions, such as cold calling.
+The role of sales reps and AI will most likely live side-by-side with AI replacing certain routine selling functions, such as cold calling.
 This will free sales reps to focus on what they do best, applying insights and problem-solving skills to buyer problems.

 About David Jacoby